chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/embeddings/multimodal.md

 Multimodal support is currently available only in Python.
 Javascript/Typescript support coming soon!
 {% /Banner %}

-Chroma supports multimodal collections, i.e. collections which can store, and can be queried by, multiple modalities of data.
+You can create multimodal Chroma collections; these are collections which can store, and can be queried by, multiple modalities of data.

 [Try it out in Colab](https://githubtocolab.com/chroma-core/chroma/blob/main/examples/multimodal/multimodal_retrieval.ipynb)